 Specifically, a dividend payout is paid per share of stock.
 This would mean that if you own 50 shares of stock in a company that pays an annual cash dividend of $3, you would earn $150 per year.
 Shareholders then routinely reinvest these earnings in additional stocks to continuously increase dividend payments, which are usually made on a quarterly basis.

-However, not all stocks deliver cash dividends in the same way.
+However, not all stocks deliver cash dividends in the same way – check out the best Canadian stocks.
 They’re also stock dividends, dividend reinvestment programs and various additional ‘special’ dividends.
 All of which have their own unique points of appeal for investors, depending on the long-term goals of the shareholder in question.

 • Name: The Bank of Nova Scotia